streamnative/function-mesh-website/docs/install-function-mesh.md

 id: install-function-mesh
 ---

-This document describes how to install Function Mesh based on your application in Kubernetes.
+This document describes how to install Function Mesh based on your application in Kubernetes and how to start Function Mesh Proxy in case you want to use the [`pulsar-admin`](https://pulsar.apache.org/docs/en/pulsar-admin/) CLI tool to manage Pulsar Functions and connectors.

 ## Prerequisites

 Before installing Function Mesh, ensure to perform the following operations.

-- Kubernetes server 1.12 or higher version.
+- Kubernetes server 1.12 or higher.
 - Create and connect to a [Kubernetes cluster](https://kubernetes.io/).
 - Create a [Pulsar cluster](https://pulsar.apache.org/docs/en/kubernetes-helm/) in the Kubernetes cluster.
 - Deploy [Pulsar Functions](https://pulsar.apache.org/docs/en/functions-overview/).